walmartlabs/lacinia-pedestal/README.md

 ## Beyond default-server

-`default-server` is intentionally limited, and exists only to help you get started.
+`default-service` is intentionally limited, and exists only to help you get started.
-Once you start adding anything more complicated, such as authentication, or supporting multiple schemas (or schema versions) at different paths, you will want to simply create your routes and servers in your own code, using the building-blocks provided by `com.walmartlabs.lacinia.pedestal2`.
+Once you start adding anything more complicated, such as authentication, or supporting multiple schemas (or schema versions) at different paths, you will want to simply create your routes and server in your own code, using the building-blocks provided by `com.walmartlabs.lacinia.pedestal2`.

 ### GraphiQL

-The GraphiQL packaged inside the library is built using `npm`, from version `1.4.7`.
+The GraphiQL packaged inside the library is built using `npm`, from version `1.7.1`.

 If you are including lacinia-pedestal via Git coordinate (rather than a published version of the library by using a :mvn/version coordinate), then the library will need to be prepped for use